 6.9.6.
-Accessing Information About this Module and its Firmware ι Utilities About
+Accessing Information About this Module and its Firmware

+Utilities About

-This control lists the particulars about this module and the firmware residing within it.
+This control lists features about the module and the firmware residing within it.
 It gives quick access to information about revisions that can be used to determine when upgrades are required.